 Get the right gear

 Every job requires specific tools.
 As a home-based writer and business owner, you need the right tools too.
-In this case, you need a computer, mobile phone and planner.
+In this case, you need a computer, a mobile phone, and a planner.
 A basic list of devices, but equally essential.
 Chances are you have these items.
 Do they need updating?
 Are you looking at a tiny laptop screen all day?
-If you are using a laptop, get yourself a monitor, keyboard and mouse to make things easier.
+If you are using a laptop, get yourself a monitor, keyboard, and mouse to make things easier.
 Purchasing some new toys can be very motivating

 Working in the same place every day, with no colleagues, will take its toll.
 You will become unmotivated and suffer burn out.
 Whenever you feel this is happening, get out of the house and find another working space for the day.
 This could be in a café, at a desk in the park, shared working space or at a friend’s office.